vippsas/vipps-qr-api/vipps-qr-api-quick-start.md

 ]}>
 <TabItem value="postman">

-**Please note:** Postman is discontinuing their offline version.
-Use only your test keys and delete them after testing.
-Ensure that your company allows for cloud use before continuing.
+**Please note:** To prevent your sensitive data and credentials from being synced to the Postman cloud, store them in the *Current Value* fields of your Postman environment.

-If you wish to use Postman, import the following files:
+In Postman, import the following files:

 * [QR API Postman collection](/tools/vipps-qr-api-postman-collection.json)
 * [API Global Postman environment](https://raw.githubusercontent.com/vippsas/vipps-developers/master/tools/vipps-api-global-postman-environment.json)

-In Postman, tweak the environment with your own values (see [API keys](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/)):
+Update the *Current Value* field the environment with your own values (see [API keys](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/)):

 * `client_id` - Merchant key required for getting the access token.